 Habits take some time to develop, so make sure you keep them small and simple!
 For example, it is better to set the goal of a single push-up.
 Many days you will feel good and do more, but if you are extra tired at least you can do your one, not break the chain, and feel successful.

 You should also experiment with anchors until you find ones that work for you.
-Use simple tools and reminders – for example, if my new habit is to: “Stretch on the floor for one minute when I turn on the TV” it is helpful to add a sticker on your remote control that reminds you to do this.
+Use simple tools and reminders.
+For example, if my new habit is to: “Stretch on the floor for one minute when I turn on the TV” it is helpful to add a sticker on the remote control that reminds me to do this.

 More Personal Kaizen